Robert Osborne: 1994–2016: Turner Classic Movies

 Osborne continued to appear on Saturday nights, hosting The Essentials with Alec Baldwin.
 By 2013, Osborne began to delegate primetime hosting duties with Ben Mankiewicz.
 Mankiewicz hosted primetime films two nights a week, as well as many daytime events.
 Osborne stated that he would continue to work "as long as I have health, and as long as I think I look O.K. on camera."
 He also said, "If I really couldn't do it with enthusiasm, that would be the time to quit."

-In 2013, Osborne presented the Honorary Academy Award to Dame Angela Lansbury at the Fifth Governors Awards.
+In 2013, Osborne presented the Honorary Academy Award to Angela Lansbury at the Fifth Governors Awards.
 Osborne introduced Lansbury by saying he thought it was "one of the best decisions the Academy has ever made".
 In Lansbury's acceptance speech, she made it known that she chose Osborne to present the Oscar to her, stating, "the one person who really knew about my early work was Robert Osborne".
 She also thanked Osborne and TCM, saying, "Thanks to Turner Classic Movies and Robert, those great films are shown and studied and discussed by students everywhere, as well as seen by a huge general audience, so thank you TCM and thank you Robert for keeping me alive all these years."

 In 2014, as part of an exclusive programming deal with Disney, TCM agreed to become the sponsor of The Great Movie Ride at Disney's Hollywood Studios.
 The attraction underwent a refurbishment in 2015, with the addition of a new pre-show and post-show hosted by Osborne, who also provided onboard narration for the ride.
 The changes were unveiled on May 29, 2015, and lasted until the attraction's closure on August 13, 2017.

-Death
+Personal life and death

-Osborne retired in early 2016 due to ill health and missed a number of TCM annual events over the next year.
-He died from natural causes at his New York City apartment in The Osborne on West 57th Street on March 6, 2017, at the age of 84.
+By May 2016, Osborne had not appeared on-air for the past several months.
+He had intended to appear at the 2016 Classic Film Festival, but he dropped out a few weeks prior citing a "health issue" in a letter he sent to fans.
+Osborne died from natural causes at his New York City apartment in The Osborne on West 57th Street on March 6, 2017, at the age of 84.
+He was survived by his partner of 20 years, David Staller, a New York City theater producer and director.

 Reactions to his death included tributes from many in the entertainment industry.
 The Academy of Motion Picture Arts and Sciences released a statement saying, "The affection he had for the Oscars and the Academy was wholeheartedly reciprocated, and we are grateful for his friendship and indelible contribution to film history and our community."
 Others in the industry who mourned Osborne included Alec Baldwin, Eva Marie Saint, Liza Minnelli, Cher, Larry King, Leonard Maltin, Patricia Arquette, Bryan Cranston, and Patton Oswalt.

 On the day of Osborne's death, The Hollywood Reporter published a statement by Angela Lansbury: "He was also the ultimate fan — and the ultimate friend — and our friendship will endure in my memory always".

-Personal life

-Osborne lived in New York City in the 1980s.
-He was in a 20-year relationship with David Staller, a New York City theater producer and director.